EducationMoney.com Homepage

 USES AND USE RESTRICTIONS:

-Service-obligated scholarships for full-time students of allopathic (M.D.) and osteopathic (D.O.) medicine dentistry (3rd and 4th year), family nurse practitioner, nurse midwifery, and primary care physician assistants.
-Other health disciplines may be included after 2002 if needed by National Health Service Corps.
-Scholarship pays tuition and required fees for the year to the school, pays a monthly stipend to student ($1,065 for 12 months of the 2002-2003 school year) and a single annual payment to the student to cover the cost of all other reasonable educational expenses (books, supplies, equipment, uniforms, clinical travel, etc.) based on costs by school and class year.
-Awards are limited to U.S. citizens due to potential for Federal employment during service.
-Applicant must be enrolled in a U.S. accredited school.
-Each year of support incurs 1 year of service.
-A 2-year minimum service commitment is required.
+Service-obligated scholarships for full-time students of allopathic (M.D.) and osteopathic (D.O.) medicine, dentistry, family nurse practitioner, nurse midwifery, and primary care physician assistants.
+Other health disciplines may be included if needed by National Health Service Corps.
+Scholarships pay tuition and required fees to the school, a stipend to students and a single annual payment to the student to assist with other reasonable educational expenses.
+Reasonable expenses include books, supplies, equipment, uniforms, travel for the provision of clinical services, etc. The program requires a 1 year of service with a minimum 2-year service commitment post graduation.
 A maximum of 4 years of support may be awarded.
 Service is primarily a nonfederal salaried or contracted employee of a public or private non-profit entity, providing full-time primary health services.
 Services may also be in a fee for service private practice setting, or a Federal employee in Federal health systems such as the Indian Health Service, Immigration Health Service or Bureau of Prisons.
-Service sites are selected by the scholarship recipient from the list of high priority sites in HPSAs identified by the National Health Service Corps.
-Physicians receive their site list at the beginning of their last year of residency training; nurse practitioners, nurse midwives, and physicians assistants receive their site list within 6 months of their graduation.
+Service sites are selected by the scholarship recipient from the list of high priority sites in HPSAs identified by the NHSC.
+Physicians receive their site list at the beginning of their last year of residency training; nurse practitioners, nurse midwives, and physician assistants receive their site list within 6 months of their graduation.
 Service sites are limited to the United States, territories, and successor States to the Trust Territories, the Republic of Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.
-Deferments of service are granted physicians to complete residencies in family practice, internal medicine, pediatrics, psychiatry, and OB/GYN.
+Deferments of service are granted to physicians to complete residencies in family practice, internal medicine, pediatrics, psychiatry, and obstetrics/gynecology.

 ELIGIBILITY REQUIREMENTS:

 Applicant Eligibility: At the time of award, the applicant must be a U.S. citizen or national.
-At the time of award, the applicant must be enrolled or accepted for enrollment in accredited school in U.S,in a course of study leading to a degree in medicine, osteopathic medicine, dentistry, or other health profession.
-The applicant must submit application and signed contract to the Scholarship Programs Branch, Division of National Health Service Corps by the last Friday in March, agreeing to accept payment of scholarship and provide full-time primary health services in a Health Professional Shortage Area.
+The applicant must be enrolled or accepted for enrollment in an accredited school in the U.S., in a course of study leading to a degree in medicine, osteopathic medicine, dentistry, or other health professions.
+The applicant must be free of any Federal judgment liens or service obligation, have not defaulted on a Federal debt, and have no conflicting service obligation.
+The applicant must submit an application and a signed contract to the National Health Service Corps, Division of Applications and Awards, the Bureau of Clinician Recruitment and Service by the last Friday in March, agreeing to accept payment of scholarship and provide full-time primary health services in a Health Professional Shortage Area.

 back to top